Cystic Hygroma: Definition, Genetics and Prognosis

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.

 Cystic hygroma is a large single or multilocular fluid-filled cavity located in the nuchal region, behind and around the fetal neck, which can extend the length of the fetus and can be seen on fetal ultrasound.
 Cystic hygroma differs from nuchal translucency (NT).
 NT is a fluid-filled space normally seen behind the fetal neck on ultrasound performed in the first trimester.
 Unlike cystic hygroma, NT is a normal structure where size measurement is used as a risk factor for genetic disorders.
+A thick NT measurement is associated with aneuploidy and other structural anomalies.

 The ObG Project offers links to other third party websites that may be of interest to our website visitors.
 The links provided in our website are provided solely for your convenience and may assist you in locating other useful information on the Internet.
 When you click on these links you will leave The ObG Project’s website and will be redirected to another site.
 These sites are not under the control of The ObG Project.